suhaswarrior/sll/README.md

 (ii) How many flowers are there whose petal width is <1, between 1 to 2 and >2 (iii) Tally the Iris-Versicolour and Iris-Virginica species according to the value of Sepal Width

 6. Javascript: Design a HTML page with two textboxes and button.
 Let user enter a sentence in the first text box and the search string in the second.
-Use Javascript to perform the following operations on clicking the button
+Use Javascript to perform the following operations on clicking the button.<br>
 a.
-Display the entered text
+Display the entered text.<br>
 b.
-Display the number of digits, white space characters and alphabets in the entered text
+Display the number of digits, white space characters and alphabets in the entered text.<br>
 c.
-Check the number of occurrences of any given word.
+Check the number of occurrences of any given word.<br>
 d.
-Determine the position of occurrence of the search string in the given string
+Determine the position of occurrence of the search string in the given string.<br>

 7. Javascript: Design a HTML page to accept a string in a text box on the click of a button.
 Use Javascript to perform the following operations
 a.
 Add the string received to a pre-existing Javascript array named “Original_String” at its beginning